aerostack2/aerostack2.github.io/docs/_03_aerial_platforms/_gazebo_simulation/index.rst

   ros2 launch as2_gazebo_assets launch_simulation.py simulation_config_file:=world_json_path

+To see all the **available parameters**, use the **'-s'** flag to show the description of each parameter in the launch file.

-Additionally, for launching teleoperation and trying out a basic mission, continue to the [Gazebo Example Project](https://aerostack2.github.io/_02_examples/gazebo/project_gazebo/index.html)
+Additionally, for launching teleoperation and trying out a basic mission, continue to the `Gazebo Example Project <https://aerostack2.github.io/_02_examples/gazebo/project_gazebo/index.html>`_.